Tony Japour Provides a Sneak Preview of arteaméricas 2011

 March 25-28, 2011

-Taking a page from the highly successful program of Art Basel-Miami Beach Art Fair but with a wholly Latin American sensibility, arteaméricas is expanding its offerings by including Art Talks 2011 by noted experts in the Latin American Art Movement, namely, Dr. Carol Damian, Professor of Art History in the School of Art and Art History and Director of the Patricia and Philip Frost Art Museum at Florida International University and Ricardo Pau-Llosa, widely published poet, collector and authority on Modern Latin American Art.
-The fair also breaks an ivory tower mentality by fostering ties between the commercial art fair
+TTaking a page from the highly successful program of Art Basel-Miami Beach Art Fair but with a wholly Latin American sensibility, arteaméricas is expanding its offerings by including Art Talks 2011 by noted experts in the Latin American Art Movement, namely, Dr. Carol Damian, Professor of Art History in the School of Art and Art History and Director of the Patricia and Philip Frost Art Museum at Florida International University and Ricardo Pau-Llosa, widely published poet, collector and authority on Modern Latin American Art.
+The fair also breaks an ivory tower mentality by fostering ties between the commercial art fair world and the museum world with a special art installation by the Miami Art Museum on the Miami Beach Convention Center premises.

 Lydia Rubio (born in Cuba) was originally trained as an architect and urban designer whose work is inspired by poetry and the written word.
 She translates these concepts into two and three-dimensional works.
 As a creator of both residential scale and large public art installations, one of Rubio’s best known installations was at the Miami Seaport, entitled “All Night Long We Heard Birds Passing”, 2002 where the artist incorporated words by Christopher Columbus as he explored the same waters that cruise ships leaving the Port of Miami travel today.